 Cat Probiotics Side Effects

 As with dogs, probiotics for cats rarely cause side effects.
-However, it may be best to avoid probiotic use in severely immunocompromised cats.18 The guidelines for feeding fermented vegetables for cats is also the same — start feeding small amounts to avoid GI upset before increasing the serving by 1 to 2 teaspoons.
+The guidelines for feeding fermented vegetables for cats is also the same — start feeding small amounts to avoid GI upset before increasing the serving by 1/2 teaspoon.
+Many cats will not consume foods that naturally contain probiotics, so most cat parents resort to using kitty-friendly probiotic supplements.

 Be Careful Not to Confuse Probiotics With Prebiotics

-Many commercial pet food manufacturers claim that their products contain both prebiotics and probiotics, with the former marketed as nourishment for friendly bacteria.
-However, prebiotics can nourish and promote the growth of pathogenic bacteria too, making them harmful for pets with yeasty guts.
-Unlike probiotics that can help alleviate diarrhea and other IBDs, prebiotic supplements may exacerbate GI uses in pets.
+Many commercial pet food manufacturers claim their products contain both prebiotics and probiotics.
+Some brands also claim that prebiotics help nourish friendly bacteria, but this isn’t always the case.
+Prebiotics can cause growth of pathogenic bacteria and be harmful for pets with yeasty guts.
+Unlike probiotics that can help alleviate diarrhea and other IBDs, prebiotic supplements may exacerbate GI issues in pets.

 Frequently Asked Questions (FAQs) About Pet Probiotics